 You can stream the following podcasts:

-A Part VA Warning notice must be displayed just before the podcast is downloaded by the students.
+A copyright warning notice must be displayed just before the podcast is downloaded by the students.

 Under the Music Licence you can stream CDs and sound recordings to students and staff but: downloading of music files is not permitted lectures containing music within the scope of the Music Licence cannot be downloaded from an intranet or internet site.
 If your lectures include music used in accordance with the Music Licence, you must arrange for that lecture to be delivered via streaming only (See Copyright Guide, Section 13 Music.)